 As a sealed box unit, the sound is deep but not too muddy or “boomy”.
 As with any speaker-only setup, the amplifier that you pair with the subwoofer is going to be key to your sound.

-Priced around $150 for two speakers in an enclosure, you get a quality build and deep bass sound for a bargain.
+Priced around $150 for two speakers in an enclosure, you get a quality build and solid bass sound for a bargain.
 Keep in mind that you’ll also have to buy an amplifier and wiring kit, unless you already have these.

 Another big punch of bass, but more restrained than the Orion, the MTX Terminator is an excellent car subwoofer choice for those who want a traditional box enclosure design for the trunk.
 Don’t let the seemingly low price mislead you, though, you will have to make considerable additional investments to make sure your audio system is properly balanced.